mobiusml/aana_sdk/docs/getting_started.md

         # numpy.linalg.norm) that just return a value, "dict_output": True
         # tells the pipeline the value isn't wrapped
         "dict_output": False,
-        "inputs": [
-            {
+        "inputs": [  # List of inputs here should match the function signature {
                 "name": "videos",  # matches named output above!
-                "key": "video_input",
-                "path": "video_batch.videos.[*].video_input",
+                "key": "video_input",  # name of argument to function "path": "video_batch.videos.[*].video_input",
                 # If you wish to "unwrap" a collection of a sub-object - for
                 # example you have a batch of videos and each video has a
                 # series of frames, you can do all the frames of all the videos
                 # in one step with "flatten_by".
 The last [*] is the argument
                 # to be flattened.
                 "flatten_by": "video_batch.videos.[*]",
             },
         ],
         "outputs": [